They are also very useful for food for you and your flock! See why you should grow Russian Mammoth Sunflowers!

 As you are planning your garden, hidden away, pouring over your stash of newly arrived seed catalogs.
 You are staring at vegetables, flowers, fruits and all things “seeds”.
 Don’t even bother to deny it; I know how it is because I’m doing it, too.
 In fairness to you, if everyone would leave you alone with your obsession and not expect you make lunch or fold laundry, you wouldn’t have to resort to hiding.

 Well, you’re among friends here and while you’re scribbling away at your seed list for the coming year, I would like to make a suggestion for something to try in your garden.
-Russian Mammoth sunflowers.
+You should grow Russian Mammoth sunflowers.

 Sunflowers have their obvious delights but these ones we originally decided to try because of the fond memories I had of them from my time living in Russia as a missionary.
 I’ll never forget the first time I saw a Russian mammoth sunflower, its huge head dangling over the side of a fence looking for all the world like it was trying to choke itself on the fence post.

 Have you grown sunflowers before?
-Will you try a Russian mammoth sunflower in your garden?
+Will you gro Russian mammoth sunflower in your garden?
 Be sure to pin this for later!

 You don't need a sprawling 20 acre homestead to grow your own food!
 Learn how to make the most of the space you have right now with containers!
 An easy to read and follow ebook that will get you started growing herbs, tomatoes and MORE today!